 - Complete Florida National University Admission Application and return to Admissions Representative. - All applicants must request official academic transcripts from high school and/or university and forward transcript(s) to the Campus Registrar. - Direct admission offered only to academically qualified incoming freshmen.
 This means High School Diploma, SAT scores of 850 and above, ACT scores of 16 and above or TABE scores above 10th level in all components.
 Students must pass the TEAS exam with at least a 60 to qualify.
 Complete the pre-required courses the first 4 semesters.
-Candidates to DMS programs Must: - ✓ Pass the TEAS test with a score of 60 % or better - ✓ Complete a program application that includes an essay, two reference letters (One academic and one professional), and have a satisfactory interview with the DMS Program Director and staff. - ✓ Additionally, applicants must present immunization records, a clear Level II FDLE/FBI and AHCA background check and a negative drug test. - ✓ Students must meet a minimum cumulative GPA of 2.5 on a 4.0 scale on all General Education courses in order to proceed to the DMS core courses.
+Candidates to DMS programs Must: - ✓ Pass the TEAS test with a score of 60 % or better - ✓ Complete a program application that includes an essay, two reference letters (One academic and one professional), and have a satisfactory interview with the DMS Program Director and staff. - ✓ Additionally, applicants must present immunization records, a clear Level II FDLE/FBI and AHCA background check and a negative drug test. - ✓ Students must meet a minimum GPA of 2.0 on a 4.0 scale on each General Education course in order to proceed to the DMS core courses. - ✓ All students must attend a programmatic orientation with the DMST Program Director and the Clinical Coordinator.